Medellin Guide: A City Of Eternal Spring And Transformation

 SAFETY IN MEDELLIN

-In a nutshell, we felt safe in Medellin, but we never walked anywhere after dark and made sure, that our belongings are well-secured.
+In a nutshell, we felt safe in Medellin (like in capital Bogota), but we never walked anywhere after dark and made sure, that our belongings are well-secured.

 The public transport is crowded so never leave your valuable things in your backpack unattended.
 We found the area around Parque de Berrio and Calle 51 especially sketchy even during the day.